okas832/CTF-writeup/2020/hitcon/sop/README.md

     syscall              ; sigreturn
 ```

-That `0x3f8495f5793a342c` has no meaning.
-It will change that value later.
+That `0x3f8495f5793a342c` has no meaning right now, but will be modify.

 ### 3. seccomp